slint-ui/slint/docs/builtin_elements.md

 The FocusScope exposes callback to intercept the pressed key when it has focus.

+The KeyEvent has a text property which is a character of the key entered.
+When a non-printable key is pressed, the character will be either a control character, or a private unicode character.
+The special characters are available in the `Keys` namespace

 ### Properties

 * **`has-focus`** (*bool*): Set to `true` when item is focused and receives keyboard events.